ongr-archive/xtCommerceConnectorBundle/Resources/doc/subqueries.rst

 Now the third line from the end is different.
 As you have probably already guessed, ``ImportSubQuery.just_explode.value`` is another constant, this time used instead of a query.
-It tells the subquery mechanism not to run any queries against the database, but instead just explode the input
+It tells the subquery mechanism not to run any queries against the database, but instead just explode the input.

 Configuring source to use subqueries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~